pigytoken/pigy-delegation/oracle/ReadMe.md

 *   [Risks](#risks)
 *   [Disclaimer](ipfs/disclaimer.txt)

 Please feel free to [contact us](mailto:code@functionally.io) with questions, concerns, requests for assistance, or Plutus consultation.
-In particular, we welcome collaboration, the nomination of new data feeds to include in the oracle, additional deployments of this oracle, deployments of competing oracles, and decentralization efforts.
+In particular, we welcome collaboration, the nomination of new data feeds to include in the oracle, additional deployments of this oracle, deployments of complementary oracles, and decentralization efforts.

 ![Example Transaction using the PIGY Oracle](example.png)